BorgwardtLab/esm3_on_raven/README.md

 * `main.py` creates an atomic *lock* directory `<shard>.lock` when it starts.
 * When finished it saves the embedding tensor `<shard>.pt` and removes the lock.

-Because of this locking, you can launch as many independent Slurm jobs as you have GPUs—every job will pick the next free shard and you’ll never compute the same shard twice.
+Because of this locking, you can launch as many independent Slurm jobs as you have GPUs—every job will pick the next free shard and you'll never compute the same shard twice.

 ## Usage